OmerAbdulkerim/custom-calendar/README.md

 ### Debugging

 The application uses console logging for debugging.
 Check your browser's developer console for any error messages when troubleshooting.

-## Contributing

-Contributions to the Custom Calendar project are welcome!
-Here's how you can contribute:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add some amazing feature'`)
-5. Push to the branch (`git push origin feature/amazing-feature`)
-6. Open a Pull Request

 ## Features